fotahub/fotahub-device-sdk-esp32/docs/getting-started/thingshadow.md

     {"state":{"reported":{"currentVersion":"1.1","updateStatus":"succeeded"}},"metadata":{...},"version":...,"timestamp":...}
     ```

-    In case the built-in self test fails, the new fimware version initiates the reversion of the firmware update, the board is restarted another time, and the previous firmware version is resumed.
+    In case the built-in self test fails, the new fimware version initiates a rollback of the firmware update, the board is restarted another time, and the previous firmware version is resumed.
 You can see that
     * by observing the **red LED** on your board - it should continue to blink with the same frequency as before
-        * by inspecting the **shadow state document** retrieved as per above - it should reflect the initial firmware version as the currently running version and include an `updateStatus` attribute indicating the failure of the firmware over-the-air update:*
+    * by inspecting the **shadow state document** retrieved as per above - it should reflect the initial firmware version as the currently running version and include an `updateStatus` attribute indicating the failure of the firmware over-the-air update:

     ```bat
     {"state":{"reported":{"currentVersion":"1.0","updateStatus":"failed"}},"metadata":{...},"version":...,"timestamp":...}